What is SeaRISE?

 Just how does this work?

 One of the core missions of the SeaRISE effort has been to establish common model inputs.
 Those can be found in the Data portion of the wiki.

 Bringing an ice sheet model into a present day configuration is a challenge.
 If the model is computationally efficient enough, it is possible to subject the model to a glacial cycle to approach the present state in a dynamic way.
 Guidelines for doing this are located on the Model Initialization pages.

 The second core mission of SeaRISE is the formulation and execution of numerical experiments that will inform sea level rise estimates.
 Those experiments are specified on the Experiments pages.

 This page describes the output format that whole ice sheet models should use, along with how to submit your model simulations.

-Follow the link above to view publications that have resulted from SeaRISE type experiments.
+Follow the link above to view publications and presentations that have resulted from SeaRISE type experiments.

 What's a wiki?